What Percentage Do Solicitors Take For No Win No Fee Claims In The UK?

 How And When Are Success Fees Charged?

-A success fee may be charged by a personal injury solicitor to cover their services if your claim is successful.
-The success fee they deduct from your settlement can depend on how much work your solicitor thinks your case will require.
-However, if they offer you a Conditional Fee Agreement, which is a type of No Win No Fee, the percentage they take can never exceed more than 25% of your personal injury compensation.
+A success fee may be charged by a personal injury solicitor to cover their services if you receive compensation.
+The success fee they take from your award can vary, depending on the amount of work your solicitor thinks your case will require.
+However, they may offer you a Conditional Fee Agreement.
+This operates as a No Win No Fee agreement.
+Therefore the percentage they take can never exceed more than 25% of your personal injury compensation.

-When working on the basis of No Win No Fee, a success fee is only taken by your solicitor if your claim has succeeded.
-If your claim fails, they won’t receive a payment from you.
+When working on this basis, a success fee is only taken by your solicitor in a successful case.
+In the event that you claim fails, they won’t receive a payment from you.

 If you have any questions about a Conditional Fee Agreement, we’ll be happy to help you.
 We’re available to talk to 24/7 and could put you in touch with our expert panel of solicitors.